Seeking out any type of therapy can be daunting.

 Five Benefits of Positive Psychotherapy

-The primary goal of PPT is to help individuals better understand the skills and capabilities they have, and ones they might need to develop, to achieve a greater sense of inner balance.
+The primary goal of PPT is to help individuals better understand the skills and capabilities they do and do not have to achieve a greater sense of inner balance.
 This is achieved by exploring innate resources – physical, emotional, spiritual, and cognitive – that the individual already has and may need help tapping into in positive ways.

 There are many benefits of positive psychotherapy and in approaching our mental health in this way.
 Below, I’ve explored the top five in more detail.

 1. Empowers the individual

-As PPT places a strong emphasis on helping the individual to examine their strengths, skills, and capabilities in a positively reframed manner, it increases their sense of empowerment and control over the different areas of their life, as well as their capacity to handle challenges and negative experiences (Rashid, 2014).
+As PPT places a strong emphasis on helping the individual to examine their strengths, skills, and capabilities in a positive manner, it increases their sense of empowerment and control over the different areas of their life, as well as their capacity to handle challenges and negative experiences (Rashid, 2014).

 The therapist’s role in the client–therapist relationship is to encourage the individual to uncover things on their own terms.
 It places the good with the bad, helping individuals find the balance they need to accept all parts of themselves.

-This integration of skills, weaknesses, virtues, vulnerabilities, and strengths helps to build a more balanced perspective rather than reducing individuals to merely their symptoms or what challenges them.
+This integration of skills, weaknesses, virtues, vulnerabilities, and strengths helps to build a more balanced perspective rather than reducing individuals to merely their symptoms or challenges.

 2. Positive reframing of negative symptoms and a focus on balance

-PPT brings the negative in line with the positive.
-Although it might sound like the model only focuses on positive and dismisses the negative, it focuses more on bringing the two into alignment and balance.
+PPT brings the negative in line with the positive, bringing the two into alignment and balance.

 This approach helps individuals to better understand their strengths and skills, where they might have gaps, and how these can perpetuate negative feelings or imbalances if not addressed appropriately.

 3. Acknowledges and supports cultural transitions and differences

 Because PPT encourages empowerment on the individual, it can help them to feel more in control across different areas of their life, even when it might feel that external circumstances are taking over.
-This has proven especially beneficial for individuals experiencing conflict in multicultural environments or relationships.
+This has proven beneficial for individuals experiencing conflict in multicultural environments or relationships.